A New Watering Hole is Opening in South Osborne This Summer

-Leopold’s Tavern, which will open in Winnipeg later this summer (they’re aiming for July), hopes to be that bar for residents of South Osborne.
+Leopold’s Tavern, which will open in Winnipeg on July 27, hopes to be that bar for residents of South Osborne.

 “Leo’s is all about being a great community bar.
 We want to get to know our patrons and pride ourselves on providing the best quality service, food and drink we can.” – Michael Ash, vice president of operations and marketing with Leo’s Hospitality Group

 Leo’s, which burst onto the Regina food scene with its first restaurant in 2013 and has since opened a few other locations in Western Canada, will set up shop at 696 Osborne St., the former home of Deseo Bistro.

 Ever since the closing of the ever-popular Luxalune in 2016 (which was located down the road at 734 Osborne St. and is now WPG Cycle), South Osborne has been waiting for its next go-to hot spot for cold drinks and good times.
 Being directly next door to The Park Theatre will also make it a popular spot to gather for pre- and post-show beverages.

 “Being next to The Park Theatre is something that we found very special,” Ash says.
 “We know that Erick and the crew at The Park work very hard and bring in some amazing shows and events, and we feel that we can work together to create something even more special for the area.”

 – Michael Ash